 The language they speak is also called Borana which is a form of the broader Oromo grouping.
 This language was originally of an eastern Cushite family of the Afro-Asiatic language.

-Marriage among the Borana is viewed as a contract between the 2 families involved.
+Marriage among the Borana is viewed as a contract between the two families involved.
 The male relatives of both families negotiate an acceptable bride price.
-Therefore, there is huge pressure on the individuals to stay together, even if they are having problems.
+Therefore, there is huge pressure on individuals to stay together, even if they are having problems.

 If a Borana man wants to marry a woman, but her family objects, he can persuade her to agree to elope with him.
 The day after the elopement, the man and his male family members go with an apology gift and a portion of the bride price.
 Usually, the woman’s family accepts the gift because they see that the woman has run away of her own free will.

 This form of marriage has become increasingly popular with the younger generation of Kenyan Borana adults.
 This is probably due to the growing difficulties of finding the bride price in a changing economy, and the Western influence of ‘marrying for love.’
 There are clear gender lines in the way boys and girls are raised.

 Boys are rarely disciplined (especially not by their mothers) and are encouraged to be strong and authoritative over those under them, including all women.
 Girls are usually disciplined and are raised to be quiet, submissive and hard-working.

 Boys are circumcised, but individually, at the time the father chooses, unlike the Bantu practice of group induction.
 Female circumcision is still practised among the Borana, although a few Christians have taken a stand and refused to circumcise their daughters.